 A popular spot for locals to grab a cup of coffee and start their day.
 The breakfast menu is served until 3 p.m.and the late-day menu from noon until close.
-Big Bear Cafe also frequently hosts special events, including movie nights, bluegrass, comedy and community discussions.
+Big Bear Cafe also frequently hosts special events, including movie nights, bluegrass, comedy, and community discussions.

 The Red Hen

-An Italian-influenced American restaurant that features seasonal and creative wood-fired Italian eats in an airy, rustic-industrial space with open kitchen & large bar.
+An Italian-influenced American restaurant that features seasonal and creative wood-fired Italian eats in an airy, rustic-industrial space with an open kitchen & large bar.
 A custom wood-fired grill is the focal point of the kitchen, with many dishes passing through the hearth.
-The Red Hen also features a value-driven and eclectic wine list with a strong focus on wines from Northern Italy, Germany, Austria and Burgundy.
+The Red Hen also features a value-driven and eclectic wine list with a strong focus on wines from Northern Italy, Germany, Austria, and Burgundy.

 The dining room is bright and airy with a bit of an upscale-cafe feel to it, but the highlight is the outdoor patio, and when the weather is nice there no better place in Bloomingdale to enjoy a glass of wine.